jhvanderschee/hugocodex/content/en/posts/base-template.md

 {{ end }}
 ```

-> NOTE: the context aka 'the dot'  '.' is required
+> NOTE: the context, also known as 'the dot' ('.'), is required

-### Block definition
+### Using a block

-Ahá.
-Now feel free to reuse it wherever you want in other templates (e.g. in the 'page.html' or 'list.html' ), by defining them following this syntax inside other layouts:
+Aha.
+Now feel free to reuse it wherever you want in other templates (for example in 'page.html' or 'section.html'), by defining them with this syntax inside other layouts:

 ```
 {{ define "content" }}